 5. Having Certain Medical Conditions

 Believe it or not, not all medical conditions have to be directly related to the kidneys in order to cause kidney stones.
-After all, many are surprised to learn that high blood pressure is associated with increased risk of kidney stones.

 So, what about urinary tract infections?…

-6. Having a Urinary Tract Infection (UTI)
+6. Urinary Tract Infection (UTI)

 7. Not Getting Enough Calcium

 It may come as a shock that not getting enough calcium can lead to kidney stones when calcium oxalate stones are the most common kinds of kidney stones.
 Calcium + oxalate = calcium oxalate stones, right?
 Not necessarily.
 This binding results in kidney stones when it occurs in the kidneys.
 Particularly, it occurs when there are high levels of oxalate.
 So, taking in too little calcium can mean an excess of oxalate, just ripe for forming kidney stones.